pulumi/terraform-provider-digitalocean/docs/resources/project.md

 * Spaces Bucket
 * Volume

-**Note:** A Terraform managed project cannot be set as a default project.
+**Note:** A provider managed project cannot be set as a default project.

 ## Example Usage